-READINGS, VIDEOS and OTHER PREP MATERIALS
+READINGS and OTHER PREP MATERIALS

-Material to be read for each class meeting is listed below.
-All works will be availability through Canvas as a pdf or hyperlink - or in some cases through PennLibraries' collection of ebooks or reserve readings.
+Required reading for each class meeting is listed below.
+All works will be available through Canvas as a pdf or hyperlink - or in some cases through PennLibraries' collection of ebooks or reserve readings.
 I encourage you to buy some of the books, but won't require it.